muquit/grabc/README.md

 # grabc
-A command line tool to identify color a pixel on a X Window.
+A command line tool to identify a pixel color on an X Window.

 When this program is run, the mouse pointer is grabbed and changed to a cross hair and when the mouse is clicked, the color of the clicked